 We Celebrate Being EU Commission ‘Certified’ - And Why That Matters

 Our mission is first and foremost to inform air passengers about their rights.
 As you know, we fight for millions of you who are unsure where they stand, lack the expertise or simply don’t have the time to file a complicated claim when things go wrong.
-And we’re proud to fight a good fight.
+And we’re proud to fight a good fight – for your flight right.

 Recently, the European Commission issued a notice, reprimanding a few shady claims processors and reminding them of their legal obligations.
 They emphasised: